Nagamakii/Nagamakii/README.md

 - 👋 Hi, I’m @Nagamakii
 - 👀 I’m interested in video games, python, robots, apis, cranberry and mango juice, and keyboards!
-- 🌱 I’m currently learning python, go, network+, and alsorithmic trading!
+- 🌱 I’m currently learning python, go, network+, and algorithmic trading!
 - 💞️ I’m looking to collaborate on learning new things!
 - 📫 How to reach me :3